Peak Season

 8. Sailung Peak

 Take a right turn on the Jiri Highway at Mude along a rough road till Lamche Ahal and then hike the next morning to Thulo Sailung Peak (3,146m).
-This is one of the highest points in Dolakha district and the view is spectacular with everything from Manaslu to Numbur, a 200km sweep of the horizon.
-Dominating the horizon is Gauri Shankar (Chomo Tseringma).
+This is one of the highest points in southern Dolakha district and the view is spectacular with everything from Manaslu to Numbur, a 200km sweep of the horizon.
+Dominating the scene is Gauri Shankar (Chomo Tseringma).
 Nepali hikers have started going to Sailung to shoot YouTube videos.

 9. Panch Pokhari